Guitar Finger Exercises for Strength, Flexibility, and Independence

 6. Compound Slur Exercises Using Digital Patterns

 This routine combines a few of the previous ones.
 We use our 1234 pattern, as well as changing the finger order.
-And we use both hammer ons and pull offs.
+And we use both hammer-ons and pull-offs.
+These are sometimes called “extended slurs“.

-One of the advantageous things about this finger exercise is that it uses the little finger more than any other.
+One of the advantageous things about this guitar finger exercise is that it uses the pinky finger more than any other.
 This gives it the extra training it needs to meet the ability of the others.

 This exercise works on any string, from the low E to the high E. And you can start on any fret.
 To create more interest, move up a fret with each repetition, then back down.
 This acts as a score-keeper for a set number of reps as a goal.